LucCote/MSM-Primal-Dual/README.md

+### Primal-Dual Monotone Submodular Maximization
+This repository contains the code for the experiments in "Primal-Dual Algorithm for Monotone Submodular Maximization under Cardinality Constraints" by Deeparnab Chakrabarty and Luc Cote.
+All experiments were run on a linode compute server using an anaconda environment.
+Experimental results can be found in the[experiment_results_output_data](./experiment_results_output_data) folder, and graphs summarizing these results can be found in the[visuals](./visuals) folder.

+### Acknolwedgement
+This code was adapted from the submodular library written by Adam Breuer.
+The readme from that repository is included below.

 ### submodular ###
 *submodular* is a python library of **high-performance MPI-parallelized implementations of state-of-the-art algorithms for submodular maximization** written by **Adam Breuer**.
 It also includes an **experimental comparison framework** to compare algorithms, as well as **additional simple-to-run serial (non-parallel) implementations**.